nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 MSS refers to *Main Success Scenario*.

+**Use case: List all applicants**

+Precondition: HMHero already has some applicants stored.

+**MSS**

+1. User enters command to view applicants in the list.
+2. HMHero shows list of applicants.

+   Use case ends.

 **Use case: Add an applicant**

 Precondition: Applicant does not exist in HMHero yet.

 **MSS**

-1. User requests to add a specific applicant in the list.
+1. User enters command to add a specific applicant in the list.
 2. HMHero adds the applicant.

     Use case ends.